jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

   (a) a public sector agency that requires the information to avoid prejudice to the maintenance of the law (including the prevention, detection, investigation, prosecution, and punishment of offences):
   (b) a public sector agency to whom disclosure of the information is contemplated or authorised by any other enactment:
   (c) the New Zealand Security Intelligence Service if it requires the information for the exercise of its security-related functions:
-  (d) the police so they can notify next of kin of a person’s death.
+  (d) the Police so they can notify next of kin of a person’s death.

 ### 75G Searches for purposes of gathering statistics, or for health, historical, or demographic research
 (1) Despite sections 74, 75A(2)(b), 75B(2), and 75D(2), the Registrar-General may direct a Registrar to cause a search to be made or to provide information if the request for the information is made by a person acting on behalf of a government agency or a body or person for the purpose of—